sheremetyev/text-json/README.md

   * "strong" — strongly emphasised text.

-  * "url" — link URL.
+  * "url" — an URL.

-  * "linktext" — text to be shown instead of the URL.
+  * "linktext" — text to be shown instead of URL or reference.

   * "code" — verbatim text span.

   * "label" — marker for a block.

   * "ref" — reference to a label.

+  * "math" - an inlinde formula.

 ### Referencing